This is not a film about exorcism. This is a film about why we do the things we do.

 If you were to take the pulse of contemporary Romanian cinema, how would you describe it?

 I don’t think cinema is just meant to entertain.
 Rather, I think it’s meant to explore and understand its needs as an art form.
-This is especially true in Romania because we don’t have the kind of pressure of commercial success that you see elsewhere in the world.
+This is especially true in Romania because we don’t have the kind of pressure of commercial success that you see elsewhere in the world like in Hollywood, especially.
 We work with very small budgets and in a country where we don’t have much audience left.
 When you get funded by public sources, it becomes all about the films.
 There are no investors, so no one is waiting around hoping to get their money back.
 In that sense, it’s a fun place to be for cinema.